How to look for records of... Coroners’ inquests

 • None

 This is a brief guide to help you with your research into coroners’ inquests.
 The majority of post mid-18th century records of inquests are held at local archives and not The National Archives.
-Not all coroners’ inquests have been selected for permanent preservation.
 Records of deaths less than 75 years old may be retained by the coroner’s office.

 What do I need to know before I start?

-Coroner’s inquests are held in cases of sudden, unexplained or suspicious deaths.
-The inquest would be held in the district where the death occurred.
+Coroners’ inquests are held in cases of sudden, unexplained or suspicious deaths.
+Inquests are held in the district where the death occurred.

 • the county in which the inquest took place

-Records available only at The National Archives in Kew
+Records available at The National Archives in Kew

-The remainder was forwarded to the King’s Bench.
 As London and Middlesex were anomalous jurisdictions without assize courts, their inquisitions were not treated in the same way.
+Look in KB 10 for any inquests which may be found among the London and Middlesex indictments.

 Coroners’ inquisitions are also in KB 13 and KB 140.
 They include a significant number of items from the mid to late 18th century, although the practice of forwarding all inquisitions to the King’s Bench appears to have fallen into disuse in the early 18th century.